Payments to volunteers

 You may wish to place a section on your expenses claim form to deal with care costs.
 This could request information such as:

-What are the tax implications of making payments over and above actual expenses to volunteers?
+Tax implications: payments over and above actual expenses

 You may have to deal with income tax and NIC via PAYE if:

 - you pay or reimburse expenses above the amount the volunteer has incurred, or

 - you pay volunteers for expenses at scale rates that you cannot reasonably view as only reimbursing what they have spent, or

 - you make other payments to the volunteer, for example, an honorarium or for time spent.

 This is because the excess payments could be viewed as a reward for the volunteers’ work or services.
 The payments will nearly always count as taxable income on them in these cases.
 This is confirmed in HMRC guidance.